silk-us/silk-sdp-powershell-sdk/Help/SDPReplicationPeerArray.md

 ### Special notes:

-This function uses convenetional PowerShell credential objects.
+This function uses conventional PowerShell credential objects.
 You will need to generate a credential object such as:

 ```PowerShell
 $replicationCreds = Get-Credential